tclark/op-intermediate-app-dev/13-iterators/13-iterators.md

 "Provide a way to access the elements of an aggregate object sequentially without exposing its underlying implementation." (*GoF*)

 This pattern is so fundamental that it is supported in the core Python language.
 Many common objects implement Iterator, and it is easy to make your own objects that support it too.
-Incidetally, while last time we havde to discuss the differences between Python decorators and the Decotrator Pattern, in this case it turns out the Python implentation and the classic pattern line up closely.
+Incidetally, while last time we had to discuss the differences between Python decorators and the Decotrator Pattern, in this case it turns out the Python implentation and the classic pattern line up closely.

 Examples of common interables include
   - Lists